MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Paper Folding.txt

 - will an 11x8.5 fit in given rectangles

 Students need to write out algorithm for Aspect Ration
 - What do they have?
-(Varaibles for dimensions of image and DIV, ratio
+(Variables for dimensions of image and DIV, ratio
 - What is being compared?
 (Create BLOCKS for variables)
 - What are they trying to do?
 (What will result tell us?)